ForNoPurpose/Imposter/README.md

 - Created by [Orion Hogan](https://www.linkedin.com/in/orion-hogan/) and [Chris Britton](https://www.linkedin.com/in/christopher-britton/)
 - All scripting, art, animations, and game mechanics are built from scratch
 - Currently being designed with flexibility in mind (applicable with multiple input device options)
-- Since Imposter is currently a work in progress we will be updating current game functionality here
+- Since Imposter is a work in progress we will be updating current game functionality here

 ---